Puma concolor (Also known as cougar, panther, and puma)

 Mountain lion tracks can be found throughout the western United States and Canada, as well as parts of Florida.
 Cougars are one of the largest members of the cat family (Felidae) in North America.
 Though extirpated from many central and eastern states, recent studies show that they are expanding eastward into their former range.

-Tracks: Mountain lion tracks are generally round with a diameter from 2.75 to 3.75 inches.
+Tracks: Mountain lion footprints are generally round with a diameter from 2.75 to 3.75 inches.
 They show four toes, normally without claws.
 Their tracks are asymmetrical with a leading toe, which allows left and right tracks to be differentiated (in the photo to the right, the lead toe indicates a right footprint).
 Mountain lion tracks have a large, m-shaped (or trapezoid-shaped) palm pad, which has two lobes towards the front of the pad and three lobes towards the back of the pad.
 Front tracks are generally larger, wider, and more asymmetrical than hind tracks.

 Gaits: Mountain lions frequently use an overstep walk as their primary gait.
 The photo below shows this gait, where the hind foot lands ahead of where the front foot had landed.
 Step lengths in this gait vary from 15 to 30 inches.
 Cougars may also direct register (where hind feet step inside of where the front feet had landed), when moving through deeper snow.
 A variety of faster gaits are used when chasing prey or escaping danger.